Freelance Starter Guide

 Frequently Asked Questions

-The most basic skills are organization, communication, and proficiency in tools like Google Workspace, Slack, and Trello.
-Specialist VAs (e.g., Social Media VAs) can charge significantly more.
+The most basic skills are organization, communication, and proficiency in tools like Google Workspace and Slack.
+Beyond that, specialization in social media, bookkeeping, or tech support can significantly increase your earning potential.

 Beginners typically start between $15 and $25 per hour.
-As you specialize and build a client base, experienced VAs often charge $40 to $75 per hour.
+As you specialize and build a client base, experienced VAs can earn $40 to $75+ per hour, especially in technical niches.

 Next Steps